amoslue/public-obsidian/content/quote/quote.md

+“The last capitalist we hang shall be the one who sold us the rope.” -----Karl Marx

 “How many times have people used a pen or paintbrush because they couldn’t pull the trigger?” — Virginia Woolf

 Being against evil doesn't make you good. — Hemingway